-The instrument should be understood as bridge financing for the group's CAPEX assets, before these assets can be definitively refinanced by a green bond issue.
+The instrument is used in order to pre-finance the group's CAPEX assets, before being financed by green bond issues.

 In the present case, there is no definitive consumption of the assets which can be refinanced by a long-term instrument (Green Bond).